cmtr/cmtr-static-public/content/about/way_we_work_v3.md

 ### Credits
 We do not take credit for this model.
 It's a generic model that exists in many forms and variations.
 One example is the [PMI Talent Triangle](https://www.pmi.org/learning/training-development/talent-triangle) where the application is the human capital and talent management.
 We also want to give credits to Donald A. Norman for the influence his work has guided the work way we work and would encourge all our clients to read his book [The Design of Everyday Things](https://www.goodreads.com/book/show/840.The_Design_of_Everyday_Things).

+# Feedback
+The provided text effectively communicates your consultancy's identity, values, and guiding principles.
+It uses clear language and distinct sections to convey its message.
+However, there are a few areas where you can make improvements:

+1. **Formatting and Consistency**: While the text is generally well-structured, ensure consistent formatting throughout.
+For instance, make sure that the titles, such as "The Business Perspective" and "The Organization Perspective," are consistently formatted in terms of font style, size, and color.

+2. **Simplification**: Some sentences could be simplified for clarity.
+For example, in the "The Organization Perspective" section, you might consider rephrasing the sentence: "We also take into account the current technology landscape, potential risks, and the feasibility of implementation to provide informed recommendations" to enhance readability.

+3. **Visual Elements**: Since you have a model with four perspectives, consider incorporating visual elements, such as icons or diagrams, to represent these perspectives.
+Visual aids can make complex concepts more accessible to your audience.

+4. **Links and Citations**: Ensure that all links to internal and external sources are functional.
+Also, consider including a brief citation for your quotes and references, such as Donald A. Norman's book.

+5. **Call to Action**: At the end of the text, you might consider including a call to action or a way for readers to get in touch with your consultancy.
+For example, you could add a "Contact Us" section or a link to your contact page.

+6. **Credits Section**: The "Credits" section is a good addition, acknowledging the sources of inspiration and giving credit to those who have influenced your work.
+However, it might be more effective if placed at the end of the content rather than in the middle.

+7. **Visual Representation of Your Guiding Model**: Consider including a visual representation or diagram of your guiding model (Business, Organization, Technology, People) to make it more accessible and memorable for readers.

+Overall, the content effectively conveys your consultancy's approach and values.
+These suggested improvements aim to enhance readability, engagement, and the overall impact of the message.